Chapter 2:

 “Of course, Lord Rustes.”

 Close, but if anyone were a revenant, it would be me.
 Still, revenant.
 How rude.
 A revenant was a zombie.
-Her case was more of a takeover.
+Her case was more a takeover.
 Replacing a stranger’s consciousness at birth, before their life had even begun.
 Then again, this body would’ve been stillborn otherwise, so whether they even had a life to begin with was debatable.

 She had inhabited the body for nearly eighteen years, eighteen long years of Lodrian nobility.
 Almost as long as she had lived on Earth.
-Her fingers traced the spine of the journal in her satchel.
-Which life was the real zombie, now?

 * * *